Reductions in Charges and Financial Aid, including Federal Student Aid

 Semester reductions: university withdrawal

-If the above criteria are not met (enrollment status change) the semester charges (tuition, fees, housing, and meals) are reduced or recalculated (as is financial aid, including federal aid) in proportion to the time attended.
-For example, a student may be scheduled to attend 120 days of the semester, but stops after 20 days (16.6%):
+If the above criteria are not met a university withdrawal must be implemented for that semester.
+The semester charges (tuition, fees, housing, and meals) are reduced or recalculated (as is financial aid, including federal aid) in proportion to the time attended.

 ---|---|---|